10 Things That May Surprise You in Cusco

 6. The cold

 Cusco is located 3400 meters above sea level, because of this unless you are in direct sunshine, the air is cold.
 The temperature difference between the shade and the sun is huge so each day you should be prepared for all seasons.
-Also inside the buildings it can get chilly.
+Also inside the buildings it can get chilly. especially if you plan on doing a Machu Picchu hike, make to you do the trekking with the proper gear.

 7. No heaters